-- psychological
+- coercive control

 - physical

+- psychological/emotional

 - sexual

-- financial
+- financial/economic

-- emotional abuse
+- religious/spiritual

-- honour-based violence
+- so-called honour-based violence

-The cross-government definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The cross-government definition of domestic abuse and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender, sex or sexuality.

-A new offence of coercive and controlling behaviour in intimate and familial relationships was introduced into the Serious Crime Act 2015.
+A new offence of coercive and controlling behaviour in intimate and familial relationships was introduced into the Serious Crime Act 2015 and the Domestic Abuse Act 2021.
 The offence will impose a maximum 5 years' imprisonment, a fine or both.

-The offence closes a gap in the law around patterns of coercive and controlling behaviour during a relationship between intimate partners, former partners who still live together, or family members, sending a clear message that it is wrong to violate the trust of those closest to you, providing better protection to victims experiencing continuous abuse and allowing for earlier identification, intervention, and prevention.
+The offence closes a gap in the law around patterns of coercive and controlling behaviour during a relationship between intimate partners, former partners who still live together or family members.
+It sends a clear message that it is wrong to violate the trust of those closest to you.
+This provides better protection to victims experiencing continuous abuse and allowing for earlier identification, intervention and prevention.
+The Domestic Abuse Act 2021 also clarifies that children under the age of 18, who see, hear or experience the effects of the abuse, are survivors of domestic abuse in their own right if they are related or have a parental relationship to the adult survivor or perpetrator of the abuse.